Codd's Rule for Relational DBMS

-E.F Codd was a Computer Scientist who invented Relational model for Database management.
-Based on relational model, Relation database was created.
+E.F Codd was a Computer Scientist who invented the Relational model for Database management.
+Based on relational model, the Relational database was created.
 Codd proposed 13 rules popularly known as Codd's 12 rules to test DBMS's concept against his relational model.
 Codd's rule actualy define what quality a DBMS requires in order to become a Relational Database Management System(RDBMS).
 Till now, there is hardly any commercial product that follows all the 13 Codd's rules.
-Even Oracle follows only eight and half out(8.5) of 13.
+Even Oracle follows only eight and half(8.5) out of 13.
 The Codd's 12 rules are as follows.

 This rule states that for a system to qualify as an RDBMS, it must be able to manage database entirely through the relational capabilities.

-Each unique piece of data(atomic value) should be accesible by : Table Name + primary key(Row) + Attribute(column).
+Each unique piece of data(atomic value) should be accesible by : Table Name + Primary Key(Row) + Attribute(column).

 NOTE: Ability to directly access via POINTER is a violation of this rule.

 Null has several meanings, it can mean missing data, not applicable or no value.
 It should be handled consistently.
-Primary key must not be null.
-Expression on NULL must give null.
+Also, Primary key must not be null, ever.
+Expression on

 There must be Insert, Delete, Update operations at each level of relations.
 Set operation like Union, Intersection and minus should also be supported.